 - Money is not the goal - They dislike the corporate webs obsession with monetisation, professionalism and branding.

 - One World-Wide-Web - They value the ideals of free shared information and global connectivity expressed on the early internet.

 - Messy things are OK - Things don't need to be perfect, we want our web lives to be fun ones not flawless ones.

-- Heck No Crypto - To most, crypto currencies, the “Web3" and NFTs are not welcome for many reasons.
+- No to Crypto - To most, crypto currencies, the “Web3" and NFTs are not welcome.

 These ideals are expressed by creating websites, homepages, zines, forums, podcasts and more!
 The goal is simply to find what was best about the early web, find whats best about new technology, mix the two; kick all the Mark Zuckerberg's and Elon Musk's to the curb and get on with living our best lives.

 I was once browsing Key's Klubhouse and it had a gif declaring “Cringe culture is dead”, I think that line captures the spirit of the web revival perfectly; Cringe culture is dead, everything is cool now.